hotwax/oms-documentation/user-manuals/business-process-models/transferorderlifecycle.md

 It’s crucial to note that inventory counts for the items shipped from the warehouse are reduced in HotWax Commerce on performing daily inventory sync with NetSuite.
 {% endhint %}

-### 3. Generate and Export Item Receipt Feed from HotWax Commerce
+### 3. Generate and export item receipt feed from HotWax Commerce

 - A scheduled job in HotWax Commerce generates an item receipt feed containing the latest transfer order items that have been received in the store so that this update can be synchronized to NetSuite.

-### 4. Item Receipt Records Created in NetSuite
+### 4. Item receipt records created in NetSuite

 - A scheduled SuiteScript in NetSuite reads the item receipt feed and two actions take place:
   - Item receipt records are created in NetSuite and subsequently, inventory count at the store for the corresponding items are increased.